UKHomeOffice/dq-tf-cloudwatch-rds/README.md

 # dq-tf-cloudwatch-rds

-Cloudwatch module for RDS monitoring
+Cloudwatch module for RDS monitoring using the following components:

+- SNS
+- Cloudwatch
+- IAM